JsAndDotNet/Fitbit/README.md

 The principle is simple:

 1. Gauge comfortable baseline number of steps (1-2 days)
-2. Use [the tables here](#how-to-use-the-steps-table), or download/print [steps calculator.xlsx](https://github.com/JsAndDotNet/Fitbit/blob/main/Steps%20Calculator.xlsx) as **a guide to spread activity through the day**.
+2. Use [the tables here](#how-to-use-the-steps-table) as **a guide to spread activity through the day**.
 Try to keep in range.
 If you've hit the steps too early, make sure you rest!
 Don't worry too much if you're under, but try to get near :relaxed: .

 3. Build up the number of steps carefully, keeping in line with the steps/time guide.

+> NOTE: My original [steps spreadsheet is here](https://github.com/JsAndDotNet/Fitbit/blob/main/Steps%20Calculator.xlsx) if you wish to make your own adjustments or have a printed copy.
+You'll need to click ('raw view') to download.

 &nbsp;
 # Full Description